 Attendance and Participation Requirements

-Marks are not to be awarded for attendance however where there is a need for marks to be awarded for attendance it must not exceed 5%.
+Marks are not to be awarded for attendance however where there is a need for marks to be awarded for attendance it must not exceed 5%

-Class attendance is compulsory for all students therefore all students must meet an attendance of 90% for all study periods.
+Class attendance is compulsory for all students therefore all students must meet an attendance of 80% for all study periods.
 Except on circumstances beyond one’s control a student can be given an exception.
-In any case where compulsory or minimum levels of attendance are prescribed in accordance, the attendance requirements must be clearly stated in the Course outline, together with the reasons why attendance is required, the consequences of not meeting those requirements and the procedures to be followed should a student fail to attend any required class due to illness and/or personal circumstances beyond their control.
-Reliable evidence must however be provided.
+In any case where compulsory or minimum levels of attendance are prescribed in accordance, the attendance requirements must be clearly stated in the Course outline, together with the reasons why attendance is required, the consequences of not meeting those requirements and the procedures to be followed should a student fail to attend any required class due to illness and/or personal circumstances beyond their controReliable evidence must however be provided.

+Failure of student to meet 80%% attendance will lead to deferment/make up of lost time(where applicable) of course/module until the subsequent semester/term.

-Pregnant mothers are expected to attend and at all times.
-Pregnancy should not be deterrent to class and assessment attendance.
-No staff should ask a pregnant mother out of a class without the knowledge of the Vice Principal.
+Until the maternity leave° is effective,pregnancy should not be deterrent to class and assessment attendance.
+Pregnant studentsare expected to attend and at all times.
+No staff should ask a pregnant studentout of a class without the knowledge of the Vice Principal.

+Where a pregnant student cannot continue with classes, they can write through the head of school to the Registry for deferment of the course due to personal reasons and will join the subsequent semester/term/unit/module.
+Where a lecturer observe a pregnant student unable to continue the course/assessment activities, the matter should be forwarded to the Vice Principal.

 Compulsory or minimum levels of attendance shall be prescribed for any professional experience or community experience program or any practical, laboratory or skill-based classes in which attendance is integral to achievement of the learning outcomes of the Course.

+Refer to Assessment procedure of the Gambia college (chronic and mental health issues)

 Every lecturer/tutor must keep attendance records for all classes where a compulsory or minimum attendance level is prescribed.
+The college should provide a standard register to record students’ attendance where compulsory minimum attendance is required.

 Submission